Cap-go/tutorials/src/content/plugins-tutorials/capacitor-google-play-services-checker.git.md

 ---
-"title": "Using Capacitor Google Play Services Checker Package", "description": "This tutorial will guide you on how to implement the capacitor-google-play-services-checker package in your Capacitor project to verify the availability of Google Play services within your Android application.", "created_at": "2022-01-19",
+"title": "Using Capacitor Google Play Services Checker Package" "description": "This tutorial will guide you on how to implement the capacitor-google-play-services-checker package in your Capacitor project to verify the availability of Google Play services within your Android application."
+"created_at": "2022-01-19"
-"published": true,
+"published": true
 "slug": "capacitor-google-play-services-checker.git"
 ---